Separation Anxiety in Relationships: Signs, Causes & Coping Tips

 Separation anxiety is not equally serious in all cases.
 It can be mild for some, while others may experience overwhelming levels of stress and anxiety, preventing them from the most basic functioning in their everyday lives.
 If you’ve been living with these feelings, you might not even realize something is wrong.

-You may be suffering from separation anxiety in relationships if:
+You may be suffering from separation anxiety in your relationship if:

-• You feel unfounded worry and fear that people you love might disappear from your life, leave you, or pass away.
+• You feel unfounded and excessive worry and fear that people you love might disappear from your life, leave you, or pass away.

 • You refuse to be away from your loved ones and experience severe distress if you do.